-The new live reservation system is performing well and the system is being developed to assist customer reservations and to gain additional business.
-The new reservation system allows us to better align income with passengers carried in the month and this alters the pattern of our accounting results.
-There are lower effective returns in the first half of the year with prebookings no longer brought to account, and there will be improved returns in the second half of the year as presales are accounted in the relevant month.
+The live reservation system is performing well and the system is being developed to assist customer reservations and to gain additional business.
+There are now lower effective returns in the first half of the year with prebookings no longer brought to account, and there will be improved returns in the second half of the year as presales are accounted in the relevant month.

 The company has a strong base of customers therefore is well placed to further benefit as the tourism market continues to recover.
-As a result, the future outlook of the company remains satisfactory.
+The future outlook of the company remains satisfactory.
 The company operates on a sound business footing while retaining a strong community focus.